farlee2121/DevEssentialsBlog/_drafts/2020-07-28-Solid-Structure-Checkin1.md

 - This has the consequence that I'm pushed to accomodate any customization needs in a generic way.
 This actually makes writing the code easier and safer.
   - actually makes testing easier.
 Everything has the same extension options, no specific paths based on other service knowledge

+## Less room for Bugs
+- on one hand, more things might get mapped than before and that introduces a new place for errors.
+Outweighed by
+- dependencies are simpler
+- More generic brings a conceptual purity that reduces room for error (link to mark seemann)

 Post 1: design changes
  - checkin